ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.powerSys_notm}} Cloud Connections
+# Managing {{site.data.keyword.cloud_notm}} connections
 {: #cloud-connections}

-You can use {{site.data.keyword.powerSysFull}} Cloud Connections to connect your {{site.data.keyword.powerSys_notm}} instances to {{site.data.keyword.cloud_notm}} resources on {{site.data.keyword.cloud_notm}} classic network and Virtual Private Cloud (VPC) infrastructures. {{site.data.keyword.powerSys_notm}} Cloud Connection creates a {{site.data.keyword.dl_short}} (2.0) Connect instance to connect your {{site.data.keyword.powerSys_notm}} instances to the {{site.data.keyword.cloud_notm}} resources within your account.
+You can use {{site.data.keyword.cloud}} connections to connect your {{site.data.keyword.powerSysFull}}s instances to {{site.data.keyword.cloud_notm}} resources on {{site.data.keyword.cloud_notm}} classic network and Virtual Private Cloud (VPC) infrastructures. {{site.data.keyword.cloud_notm}} connection creates a {{site.data.keyword.dl_short}} (2.0) Connect instance to connect your {{site.data.keyword.powerSys_notm}} instances to the {{site.data.keyword.cloud_notm}} resources within your account.
 For cross-account connectivity, use IBM Transit Gateway to interconnect your {{site.data.keyword.powerSys_notm}} to the {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures.
 The speed and reliability of the {{site.data.keyword.dl_short}} connection extends your {{site.data.keyword.powerSys_notm}} network to the IBM Cloud network and offers more consistent and higher-throughput connectivity, while keeping network traffic within the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 You can have a maximum of two {{site.data.keyword.cloud_notm}} ({{site.data.keyword.powerSys_notm}} Direct Link Connect) per account per {{site.data.keyword.powerSys_notm}} data center.
 To create a {{site.data.keyword.powerSys_notm}} {{site.data.keyword.cloud_notm}} you must have the required access to create the connections.
-For more information, see [Access roles requirements for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-managing-resources-and-users#access-roles-requirement).
+For more information, see [Access roles requirements for {{site.data.keyword.powerSys_notm}}](/docs/allowlist/power-iaas?topic=power-iaas-managing-resources-and-users#access-roles-requirement).
 {: important}

-## Support for {{site.data.keyword.powerSys_notm}} workspaces with {{site.data.keyword.powerSys_notm}} Cloud Connections
+## Support for {{site.data.keyword.powerSys_notm}} workspaces with {{site.data.keyword.cloud_notm}} connections
 {: #powervs-support-cloud-connections}

 The {{site.data.keyword.powerSys_notm}} supports multiple workspaces from the same account.
 However, any given IBM Cloud connection can be used by only one workspace.
-If you want to configure a setup with multiple workspaces for the same account and if you want these workspaces to share an IBM Cloud connection, open an [IBM Support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+If you want to configure a setup with multiple workspaces for the same account and if you want these workspaces to share an IBM Cloud connection, open an [IBM Support case](/docs/allowlist/power-iaas?topic=power-iaas-getting-help-and-support).

-When you perform multiple {{site.data.keyword.powerSys_notm}} Cloud Connection tasks, actions within a task can time out.
+When you perform multiple {{site.data.keyword.cloud_notm}} connection tasks, actions within a task can time out.
 When the timeout occurs, the tasks are completed in the background and the status might not change immediately.
 {: note}

-## Creating {{site.data.keyword.powerSys_notm}} Cloud Connections
+## Creating {{site.data.keyword.cloud_notm}} connections
 {: #create-cloud-connections}

-To create an {{site.data.keyword.powerSys_notm}} Cloud Connection, complete the following steps:
+To create an {{site.data.keyword.cloud_notm}} connection, complete the following steps:

 1. Go to the {{site.data.keyword.powerSys_notm}} user interface and click **Cloud connections**.
 2. On the Cloud connections page, click **Create connection**.
 3. In the **Resource details** section, complete the following:

    a.
 Specify a connection name and select a connection speed.
 Follow these guidelines for setting the speed:
       - Maximum connection speed is 10 Gbps.
       - You can select 10 Gbps speed only when you are creating a new connection.
       - If you select 10 Gbps as the required speed, the GRE tunneling option is disabled.
       - You cannot modify a Cloud connection with 10 Gbps to be GRE capable by reducing the speed.
       - You cannot modify the speed of an IBM Cloud connection when the speed is set to 10 Gbps at the time of creation.

    b.
 Select **Enable global routing** if you need access to other data centers outside your {{site.data.keyword.powerSys_notm}} region.
 For example, you can use global routing to share workloads between dispersed {{site.data.keyword.cloud_notm}} resources, such as Dallas to Tokyo, or Dallas to Frankfurt.
 If you want to enable IBM Transit Gateway for the Cloud connection, then global routing option is not required.

    c.
 Select **Enable IBM Transit Gateway** to interconnect your {{site.data.keyword.powerSys_notm}} to the {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures and to keep traffic within {{site.data.keyword.cloud_notm}}. {{site.data.keyword.tg_full_notm}} connects the private networks, such as classic, VPC, and {{site.data.keyword.dl_short}}.
 For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started&interface=ui).
    {{site.data.keyword.tg_full_notm}} is currently available in `WDC04`, `DAL12`, `DAL13`, `LON04`, `LON06`, `FRA04`, `FRA05`, `SAO01`, `SYD04`, `TOK04`, `TOR01`, `MON01`, `SYD05`, and `OSA21` data centers.

    You need to configure IBM Cloud Transit Gateway in `WDC06` manually.
 Select **Transit Gateway** as the network connection type instead of **Direct resources** while creating {{site.data.keyword.dl_short}} (2.0) Connect to use IBM Cloud Transit Gateway.
 Complete your connection by submitting an IBM Support case to the {{site.data.keyword.powerSys_notm}} team.
-For more information, see [Ordering Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).
+For more information, see [Ordering Direct Link Connect](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).
    {: note}

 4. In the **Virtual connections** section, you can establish a connection between multiple {{site.data.keyword.powerSys_notm}} workspaces across different data centers by using an {{site.data.keyword.tg_full_notm}}.
 You can create virtual connections that are directly attached to the {{site.data.keyword.dl_short}} gateway, or you can choose to connect an {{site.data.keyword.tg_full_notm}} and then create a connection from it to your networks (VPC, classic).
 You must create an [IBM Cloud Transit Gateway](https://cloud.ibm.com/login?redirect=%2Finterconnectivity%2Ftransitconnection){: external} to enable virtual connections.
 Select the virtual connections checkbox to continue.
 This setting is required if you selected the **Enable IBM Transit Gateway** checkbox in the previous step.

 5. In the **Subnets** section, click **Attach existing** to attach an existing subnet to the connection.
 A GRE tunnel requires that a connection be attached to a subnet.
 You can create a new subnet.
 If you enable {{site.data.keyword.tg_full_notm}}, you can configure the GRE tunnel by using the {{site.data.keyword.tg_full_notm}} interface.
-For more information, see [Configuring subnets](/docs/power-iaas?topic=power-iaas-configuring-subnet).
+For more information, see [Configuring subnets](/docs/allowlist/power-iaas?topic=power-iaas-configuring-subnet).
 The table in this topic lists all the subnets that are attached to the IBM Cloud connection.

    Attaching a subnet to an IBM Cloud connection is required as the network traffic is routed over the connection.
 You must route {{site.data.keyword.powerSys_notm}} private network subnets over IBM Cloud {{site.data.keyword.dl_short}} to allow connectivity between {{site.data.keyword.powerSys_notm}} instances and the IBM Cloud network.
 Attaching a subnet to Cloud connections allows {{site.data.keyword.powerSys_notm}} VM to VM communication as well as for the VMs that are located in the same subnet or different subnet within the workspace to communicate.
    {: note}